Reinforcement learning-based adaptive time-integration for nonsmooth dynamics: Heuristic-based Adaptive and PI time-stepping

-To ensure stability and accuracy, the optimal time-step is adjusted using a heuristic rule that prevents the time-step increment from experiencing extreme variations.
-The empirical based update for the time-step, $\Delta t_{\text{next}}$, is given by~\cite{hairer1993solving,acary2009toward}: { } Here, $h_{\text{min}}$ and $h_{\text{max}}$ are bounds on $h$. $c_{\text{up}}$ and $c_{\text{down}}$ are scaling factors for increasing and decreasing the time-step size, which are determined empirically.
+To ensure stability and accuracy, the optimal time step is adjusted using a heuristic rule that prevents the time step increment from experiencing extreme variations.
+The empirical-based/heuristic update for the time-step, $ h_{\text{new}}$, is given by~\cite{hairer1993solving,acary2009toward}: { } Here, $h_{\text{min}}$ and $h_{\text{max}}$ are the minimum and maximum allowed time step, respectively, $c_{\text{up}}$ and $c_{\text{down}}$ are scaling factors that moderate the time-step size ratio $\frac{ h_{\text{new}}}{h}$, and are empirically determined.

+While elementary heuristics like the one above are widely used, they can lead to oscillatory step-size sequences.
+A general framework based on a PI-controller-like approach to provide smoother step-size evolution is given by~\cite{soderlind2002automatic,soderlind2006adaptive,arevalo2020software}